MiulesiKulasekara/Learn-JavaScript/2-Basics-part2/README.md

 # Learn-JavaScript-Basics-part2
-JavaScript is the <b>most popular programming language</b> in the world.
-This is the programming language of the web.

 This is the second part of JavaScript basics.
 There are simple examples for each basic concept.

 <img src="./img/2.png" alt="image" width="1200px">